HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems

 \paragraph{Asynchronous Hyperproperties}

-Extending hyperlogics to express asynchronous properties has only recently started to gain momentum \cite{GutsfeldMO21,BaumeisterCBFS21,BozzelliPS21}.
-Baumeister et al.~extended \HyperLTL~with explicit trajectory quantification \cite{BaumeisterCBFS21} .
-Gutsfeld et al.~introduced a variant of the polyadic $\mu$-calculus, $H_\mu$, and accompanying asynchronous automata that are able to express asynchronous hyperproperties \cite{GutsfeldMO21}.
-Bozzelli et al.~extended \HyperLTL~with new modalities that remove redundant (for example stuttering) parts of a trace \cite{BozzelliPS21}.
-Finite-state model checking is undecidable for all three logics.
-The only known decidable classes for $H_\mu$ \cite{GutsfeldMO21} and $\texttt{HyperLTL}_S$ \cite{BozzelliPS21} are obtained by bounding the asynchronous offset by a constant $k$, i.e., asynchronous execution may not run apart (``diverge'') for more than $k$ steps.
-For most properties this is a major restriction as -- with increasing running time -- a slower system might lack behind by an unbounded degree.
+Extending hyperlogics to express asynchronous properties has only recently started to gain momentum \cite{GutsfeldMO21,BaumeisterCBFS21,BozzelliPS21,BeutnerF22a}.
+Baumeister et al.~introduce \AHLTL{} by extending \HyperLTL{} with explicit trajectory quantification \cite{BaumeisterCBFS21}.
+Gutsfeld et al.~introduced a variant of the polyadic $\mu$-calculus, called $H_\mu$, and accompanying asynchronous automata that are able to express asynchronous hyperproperties \cite{GutsfeldMO21}.
+Bozzelli et al.~present \HyperLTL{}$_S$ by extending \HyperLTL{} with new modalities that remove redundant (for example stuttering) parts of a trace \cite{BozzelliPS21}.
+Finite-state model checking for the logics proposed in \cite{GutsfeldMO21,BaumeisterCBFS21,BozzelliPS21} is undecidable.
+Observation-based HyperLTL \cite{BeutnerF22a}, can be seen as fragment of \HyperLTL{}$_S$ that is geared towards automated verification and admits decidable finite-state model checking.
+We can obtain decidable fragments of $H_\mu$ \cite{GutsfeldMO21} and $\texttt{HyperLTL}_S$ \cite{BozzelliPS21} by bounding the asynchronous offset by a constant $k$, \ie, asynchronous execution may not run apart (``diverge'') for more than $k$ steps.
 The (known) decidable fragment of \AHLTL{} \cite{BaumeisterCBFS21} can be encoded into \HyperATLS{} (\Cref{sec:async}).